projectagastya/agastya-connect/README.md

 7. Frontend updates the chat interface and generates new suggested questions
 8. Chat history is accessible for export or future reference

+### Language Processing Flow
+1. User inputs text in the chat interface
+2. System detects if the text is in Kannada using character pattern recognition
+3. If Kannada is detected:
+   - Original Kannada text is preserved in the database
+   - Text is translated to English using Google Cloud Translate API
+   - Translated text is used for RAG processing
+   - Original Kannada text is displayed in the chat interface
+4. Export functionality includes both original Kannada text and English translations

 ### Session Termination Flow
 1. User clicks "End Chat Session" button
 2. Frontend confirms the action via dialog